ckeditor/ckeditor5/docs/builds/guides/migrate.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-uiColor">uiColor</a></td>
 			<td>CKEditor 5 comes with a concept of much more powerful themes, where almost every aspect of the UI can be styled easily.
-See the {@link framework/guides/theme-customization Theme customization guide} and {@link examples/theme-customization Theme customization guide}.
+See the {@link framework/guides/theme-customization Theme customization guide} and {@link examples/theme-customization Theme customization example}.
 Thanks to {@link framework/guides/theme-customization#customization-with-css-variables CSS variables} rebuilding the editor is not needed to change its styles.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-undoStackSize">undoStackSize</a></td>
-			<td>{@link module:typing/typing~TypingConfig#undoStep <code>typing.undoStep</code>}</td>
+			<td>See {@link module:typing/typing~TypingConfig#undoStep <code>typing.undoStep</code>}.</td>
 		</tr>
 		<tr>
 			<td><span id="uploadUrl"><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-uploadUrl">uploadUrl</a></span></td>